wbzhou2001/wbzhou2001.github.io/index.md

 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2023.

-My research interests lie in developing data-driven methods for social good, integrating machine learning, statistical, and operations research techniques.
+My research interests lie in developing data-driven methods for social good, blending machine learning, statistical, and operations research.
 My work spans areas such as generative modeling, uncertainty quantification, spatio-temporal analysis, and causal inference.
 I am concentrating on applications of these methods in sustainability, public health, and seismology recently.